brn/rxx/README.md

-# react-mvi
+# rxx

-react-mvi is Model-View-Intent based minimal framework with Reactjs and RxJS.
+rxx is Model-View-Intent based minimal framework with Reactjs and RxJS.

 - We built more redux user friendly Model-View-Intent framework than [cyclejs](http://cycle.js.org/).
 - Asynchronous process is no more problem, StateHandler make it easy and clean.
-- Command line tool has been prepared! as `@react-mvi/cli`
+- Command line tool has been prepared! as `@rxx/cli`

 Inspired by
 [cyclejs](http://cycle.js.org/)